a-izady/a-izady/README.md

 - 👋 Hi, I’m Alireza Izady
-- 👀 I’m interested in Computer Programming and microcontroller programming
+- 👀 I’m Computer and microcontroller programer
 - 🌱 I’m currently working in truck weighing scale industry
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me (https://www.towzinnegar.ir/) (https://www.instagram.com/towzinnegar)
+- 📫 How to reach me (https://www.towzinnegar.ir/) (https://www.instagram.com/towzinnegar) (telegram ID:@a_izady)

 <!---
 a-izady/a-izady is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.